Forest Wars of the Haven

 Forest Wars of the Haven is a 1980 board game published by Attack International.

 Gameplay

 Forest Wars of the Haven is a fantasy game based on a novel by Graham Diamond.

 Reception

 Robert G.F.
 Marrinan reviewed Forest Wars of the Haven in The Space Gamer No. 31.
-Marrinan commented that "This is one of the worst games that I've ever played.
+Marrinan commented, "This is one of the worst games that I've ever played.
 It could be a good cure for insomnia.
 Under no conditions would I play it ever again."